2018 Mauritanian parliamentary election: Aftermath

 After the election, 76 parties from both the presidential majority and opposition camps were dissolved for not obtaining more than 1% or not participating twice in two consecutive local elections, based on an election law passed the year before, with only 28 parties remaining in the political arena.
 Some of the dissolved parties include the first party founded after the establishment of multi-party politics, the Rally of Democracy and Unity, and the Movement of Reformation led by Kane Hamidou Baba.

-Election for President of the Assembly
+Election of the President of the National Assembly

-The election for President of the National Assembly took place on 8 October 2018, a week after its original scheduled date.
+The election of the President of the National Assembly took place on 8 October 2018, a week after its original scheduled date.
 Cheikh Ahmed Baye was elected president in the first round.